Marina19761107/HUMID-ALERT/README.md

 System workflow:
 1. Sense HAT reads humidity and temperature.
-2. Raspberry Pi sends data to Blynk and My Computer.
+2. Raspberry Pi sends data to Blynk and MongoDB.
 3. Data stored in MongoDB for analyse.
 4. Data is transferred to the Blynk Cloud using MQTT/HTTP protocols.
 5. Blynk dashboard shows: Humidity level, Temperature and Alert status.